sunfounder/esp32-starter-kit/docs/source/arduino/iot_projects/ar_iot_telegram.rst

+.. _iot_telegram:

-7. ESP Camera with Telegram Bot
+8.7 ESP Camera with Telegram Bot
 ====================================

 In this project, we'll demonstrate how to integrate the ESP32 with your favorite messaging application.
 For this demonstration, we're using Telegram.